These are the Group Guidelines we follow at our meetings:

 - Confidentiality: What is said in group stays in group.
 We respect privacy.

-- Safety: Observe boundaries and respect others with language and actions.
+- Safety: Respect others and observe boundaries.
 See a facilitator if you have any concerns.

-- Medicine & Doctors: We DO NOT prescribe, diagnose, or give advice.
-Advice only comes from “professional” care givers.
-We do not name medications.
+- Medicine & Doctors: We do not prescribe, diagnose, or give advice.
+Advice only comes from professional care givers.
+We do not name medications of any kind.

 - Participation: You have the right to pass.
 Participation is voluntary.

 - Unrelated Activities: No cell phones, texting, or food during group.
 Cell phone must be on vibrate.